rsearls/blog-posts/microprofile-config-outOfBox/blog/blog.md

 >Which ConfigSource takes precedence if 2 or more have the same ordinal?
 >
 >It is indeterminate.
 The specification makes no statement about it.
->This is not an issue until there is a name collision of a property name
+>This is not an issue until there is a name collision of a property name.
->and ConfigSource instances with the same ordinal.
-The first encountered
->name in the list of ConfigSources takes precedence.
+>The first encountered name in the list of ConfigSources takes precedence.
 >````

 >````
 >Be aware the specification allows implementors to assign different ordinals for
 >SysPropConfigSource, EnvConfigSource and PropertiesConfigSource.
-Other
+Other implementors
->implementors may use different values.
+>may use different values.
 >````

 >